 At Woodmansterne School we strongly believe that the values that we support are not just unique to Britain but are shared by many people in the world represented by the diverse families in our community.

-We support the values of democracy, rules of law, individual liberty, mutual respect and tolerance of different faiths and beliefs and these are embedded within our curriculum.
+The UK government state that, ‘British society is founded on fundamental values and principles, which all those living in the UK should respect and support.
+There is no place in British society for extremism or intolerance.’
+Woodmansterne School support the values of democracy, rules of law, individual liberty, mutual respect and tolerance of different faiths and beliefs and these are embedded within our curriculum.
 These values are found in our own school values identified by all members of the learning community as aspiration, co-operation, responsibility, respect, unity and honesty.

 To view our full document on British Values, you can download the PDF here